-Contact us if you would like a copy of a publication for personal use.
+Contact us if you would like a personal copy of a publication that you do not have access to.

-These are a selection of recent research-related publications associated with Pacific Biosecurity.
+These are a selection of recent research-related peer-reviewed publications associated with Pacific Biosecurity.

 Gruber MAM, Janssen May S, Santoro D, Cooling M & Wylie FR.
 2021.
 Predicting socio-economic and biodiversity impacts of invasive species: Red Imported Fire Ant in the developing western Pacific.
 Ecological Management and Restoration 22(1): 89-99